Exchange Splitting of a Hybrid Surface State and Ferromagnetic Order in a 2D Surface Alloy: Abstract

 \section{Abstract}

 Surface alloys are highly flexible materials for tailoring the spin-dependent properties of surfaces.
 Here, we study the spin-dependent band structure of a DyAg$_2$ surface alloy formed on an Ag(111) crystal.
-We find a significant spin-splitting of the localized Dy 4f states and the formation of a parabolic hole-like Dy-Ag hybrid surface state with two exchange split spin branches.
-Our experimental findings are identified by density functional theory as clear spectroscopic fingerprints for a long range ferromagnetic order of the localized Dy moments which is mediated by an indirect, RKKY-like, exchange coupling by electrons via the hybrid surface state.
+We find a significant exchange spin-splitting of the localized Dy 4f states pointing to a ferromagnetic coupling between the localized Dy moments at $40\,$K. The magnetic coupling between these moments is mediated by an indirect, RKKY-like exchange coupling via the spin-polarized electrons of the hole-like Dy-Ag hybrid surface state.

 The growing demand for next generation information technology with higher data processing speed and data storage capacity has triggered the quest to design novel low dimensional materials with exotic spin structures to generate and manipulate spin-polarized charge carriers on ever smaller length scales \citep{Wang.2013,Dlubak.2012, Dankert.2017}.
-In this context, surface alloys consisting of heavy metal and noble metal atoms have emerged as a highly tunable class of materials which have already demonstrated their applicability as nanoscale functional units for spin to charge conversion processes \cite{Sanchez.2013, Manchon.2015}.
-In these binary materials consisting typically of two host atoms and one alloy atom per surface unit cell, the direct hybridization between the atomic species of the alloy and host material results in the formation of a hole-like hybrid surface state showing a Rashba-type spin splitting\citep{Ast.2007,Bentmann.2009,Moreschini.2009,Meier.2011,Bihlmayer.2007, Maniraj.2018}.
+In the last decade, surface alloys consisting of heavy metal and noble metal atoms have emerged as a highly tunable class of materials, which have already demonstrated their applicability as nanoscale functional units for spin to charge conversion processes \cite{Sanchez.2013, Manchon.2015}.
+For these binary materials consisting typically of two host atoms and one alloy atom per surface unit cell, the direct hybridization between the atomic species of the alloy and host materials results in the formation of a hole-like hybrid surface state showing a Rashba-type spin splitting\citep{Ast.2007,Bentmann.2009,Moreschini.2009,Meier.2011,Bihlmayer.2007, Maniraj.2018}.
 Crucially, the magnitude of this Rashba-type spin splitting depends on the atomic spin-orbit coupling strength\citep{Petersen.2000,Gierz.2011} as well as on the vertical relaxation \citep{ Bentmann.2009, Gierz.2010} of the surface atoms.
 Both material parameters can be manipulated either by replacing the atomic species of the alloy or the host material or by the formation of tailored bonds between the alloy atoms and molecular adsorbates \citep{Stadtmuller.2016, Friedrich.2017}.
 These different external control mechanisms hence provide a clear route to functionalize 2D Rashba surface alloys according to the desired field of application.